Quantum algorithms for group convolution, cross-correlation, and equivariant transformations: Quantum implementation via convolution theorems

 \begin{proof} Let us consider the case of group convolution.
 Other group operations are equivalent up to simple transformations in the elements of the diagonal transformation.

 For group convolution, one must perform the three operations given in \autoref{eq:conv_mat_expanded} copied below in unnormalized form:

-The operation $F_G$ and $F_G^\dagger$ are implementations of the proper qFFT for the dimensions of the group.
+The operation $F_G$ and $F_G^\dagger$ are implementations of the proper quantum Fourier transform for the dimensions of the group.
 To perform diagonal matrix multiplication of matrix $A = \text{diag}(\sqrt{|G|} F_G \vec{m})$, we block encode $A$ into $U$ using oracle $O_{\mathcal{F}m}$ and \Cref{lem:block_encoding}.
 Thus, we apply the above operations in the order described to obtain the given block encoding. \end{proof}